a review by Nalini Haynes

 Machine Man uses intelligent science fiction as a vehicle for exploring the human condition.
 Highly recommended for science fiction fans who enjoy the science and the fiction, and for those who enjoy explorations of human nature.
 This is one of those rare stories that can be read as superficially or explored with as much depth as the reader desires.
 For fans of action/comedy, there’s a movie coming based on the book.
 I hope.
 Personally, I’d like del Toro to make it.

 Previously published in Dark Matter issue 5, September 2011.
-This blog has been pre-dated to reflect the date of original publication.
+This blog was pre-dated to reflect the date of original publication.